-In October 2017, Prime Capital AG closed Project Nordlys, Norways’ largest onshore wind energy Project.
+In October 2017, Prime Capital AG closed Project Nordlys (Northernlight).

-Located 40 kilometres from Tromso in the Northern part of Norway, Project Nordlys (Northernlight) is Norways’ largest onshore wind energy Project.
-It consists of 67 wind turbines manufactured by Siemens Gamesa with each turbine generating 4.2 MW of electricity.
-The turbines are designed for low maintenance and with an advanced blade de-icing solution, to achieve a high level of reliability and availability, even in the cold climate of Northern Norway.
-Nordlys is constructed by a Norwegian construction company, which will benefit local employment.
-The start of operation is planned for the end of 2019 for a period of 30 years.
+Located 40 kilometres from Tromsø, in the Northern part of Norway, Project Nordlys will be built over the next two years and will comprise of 67 cutting edge wind turbines manufactured by Siemens Gamesa, each with a generating capacity of 4.2 MW.
+The turbines are designed for low maintenance and with an advanced blade de-icing solution, in order to achieve a high level of reliability and availability in the cold climate of Northern Norway.

 The project will generate ca. 780 GWh per annum, equivalent to the electricity demand of ca. 50,000 Norwegian households.
 Global aluminum manufacturer Alcoa will purchase the electricity generated through a long-term offtake agreement, enabling it to sustainably maintain its production locally – the project will provide it with a greener, cheaper and more reliable source of electricity.
 GIEK, the Norwegian Export Credit Agency is offering a guarantee to the investor for the full lifetime of the offtake agreement, as it seeks to support green energy consumption of industrial players in Norway.

 Nordlys contributes to the local community with significant property tax payments.
 The project will be constructed by a Norwegian company, benefitting local employment.
 An existing quay and local road infrastructure will be modernized in order to facilitate its construction.